marcjustinleeggranada/AI-ML-Projects/legendary-aws-security-iam.md

 ### My tag configuration

-The tags I’ve used on my EC2 instances are called Name and Env.
-The values I’ve assigned for my instances are nextwork-dev-Granada and development for the development environment, and nextwork-prod-Granada and production for the production environment.
+The tags I've used on my EC2 instances are called Name and Env.
+The values I've assigned for my instances are nextwork-dev-Granada and development for the development environment, and nextwork-prod-Granada and production for the production environment.

 ![Image](http://nextwork.ai/mischievous_gray_loyal_tuke/uploads/aws-security-iam_2e0e5a5d)